Four public & stakeholder engagement sessions will take place in St Annes town centre on the following dates:

 Pier Link FAQs

-The current proposals are for one way traffic, as shown on the project plans with traffic only able to pass down the road from Clifton Drive South towards the pier.
+Yes, once complete traffic will only be able to pass along the road from Clifton Drive towards the pier.

-Yes currently there is a cycle path proposed that will travel west to east down St Annes Road West and join up with the cycle path on Clifton Drive South.
-This is currently proposed to be in contraflow to the traffic.
+Yes, the scheme includes a cycle path that will travel west to east along St Annes Road West and join up with the existing cycle path on Clifton Drive.
+This will be in contraflow to the traffic.

 No, currently it is expected that other than painting and some possible general maintenance repairs, the lighting will remain as it is.